trickster0/TartarusGate/README.md

 To use, just simply replace without shellcode, that is in .text segment on purpose although it will work in any other segments.
 I will let you figure out why.

+The custom method of "memcpy" is replaced with NtWriteVirtualMemory since it did not work very well with certain EDRs but if you still
+want to use it, just comment the line of NtWriteVirtualMemory and uncomment the VxMoveMemory.

 ### Credits / References
 ##### Reenz0h from @SEKTOR7net (Creator of the HalosGate technique )
   + This HalosGate project is based on the work of Reenz0h.